- Spectrum Lab circuit components - Introduction

 - Adder or multiplier to combine two channels (additive or multiplicative)

-- Bandpass filter (often used as 'preselector' before demodulators or similar)
+- Bandpass filter (often used as 'preselector' before demodulators or similar, can be used besides the more versatile FFT-based filter)

 - Hard limiter (aka "clipper") can limit the wave form to a certain value